dictation-toolbox/Caster/docs/readthedocs/User_Dir/Caster_User_Dir.md

 ### Backup Procedures

 It's good to back up this directory as it contains user content.
-The backup scheme can be simple as a zip file, Cloud backup service i.e. Dropbox, or even a private GitHub repository.
+The backup scheme can be simple as a zip file, cloud-backup service (e.g. Dropbox), or even a private GitHub repository.
+The simplest solution for most users will be to use the environment variable `CASTER_USER_DIR` to place the user directory inside your cloud-backup folder.
+Note that on many Windows setups the full user directory is already backed up by default using OneDrive.

-- You can utilize hard links.
-Hardlinks provide the ability to keep a single copy of a file yet have it appear in multiple directories.
-  - There is a helpful utility that makes these Hardlinks easy to use Windows OS.
+Another alternative is to use hard links to a folder in your clour-backup folder.
+Hard links provide the ability to keep a single copy of a file yet have it appear in multiple directories.
+There is a helpful utility that makes these Hardlinks easy to use on Windows OS.
 See [Hard Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html).